davidmalcolm/asmdiff/README.rst

   * It ignores reorderings of functions, instead matching them by name.

+  * It has heuristics for matching up methods between old and new even if the underlying class is renamed, or if a function becomes a method.

   * Functions that appear/disappear are reported by name, rather than emitting the body of the code.